 The Pharmacy Technician certificate program is a two-semester certificate that combines classroom and laboratory instruction with clinical experiences in local pharmacies.
 The program accepts students each fall for evening classes and each spring and summer for morning classes.
 Upon completion of the program, students are eligible to take the national Pharmacy Technician Certification Exam. | Certificate Plan

 The Pharmacy Technician degree program is a five-semester degree that combines classroom and laboratory instruction with clinical experiences in local pharmacies.
 The program accepts students each fall for evening classes and each spring and summer for morning classes.
 The AAS Degree Program builds onto the foundation laid during the certificate program.
 Upon completion of the degree program, students earn four advanced Pharmacy speciality certifications. | Degree Plan

-- The program may be completed through college credit or continuing education.
+- The program may be completed through college credit.

-- A certificate of completion is awarded to students who complete all required courses.
+- A certificate of completion is awarded to students who complete all required courses in the certificate program.